Understanding Cardiovascular Conditions

 • Medications: Some medications, especially those with stimulants, can cause palpitations.
 This includes certain over-the-counter and prescription drugs that may affect your heart rhythm.
 If you’re concerned about your medications, don’t hesitate to talk to your healthcare provider.

-Understanding these factors can help you in your health and make necessary changes to your daily habits.
+Understanding these factors can help you improve your health and make necessary changes to your daily habits.
 Remember, you’re not alone in this journey, and taking steps towards better cardiovascular well-being is always a positive move.
 If you have any concerns, please reach out for support.
 Your health is important, and there are people ready to help you.

 The central node represents the main issue of heart palpitations, while the branches show the different factors that can contribute to this experience.
 Each color-coded branch helps you quickly identify the cause and its related information.